jtauber/dcpu16py/README.md

 * `./dcpu16.py example.obj` will execute it (currently hard-coded to debug mode)
 * `./disasm.py example.obj` will disassemble the given object code

+There is also an experimental pyparsing-based assembler ./asm_pyparsing.py contributed by Peter Waller with support for case-insensitive instructions and identifers as well as `dat`.

 Note that the disassembler doesn't quite output in a format that can be round-tripped back into the assembler as it annotates each line with a memory offset.